Douglas-Saylor-Killoughlaw/admindash/README.md

   - do `chmod -R a+r /var/log/apache2/` to make already created log files readable
 - Access as http://yourwebsite.com/admindash/
-- Access CLI by executing php /admindash/cli.php
+- Access CLI by executing php /admindash/cli.php *Warning: no authorization is implemented yet, just very basic ip-based check!
+Remove it and replace it with apache htpasswd or similar auth!*

 # Features
 - Cloudflare integration with quick ban form